No incident during OSCE contact line monitoring | News.az

 No incident during OSCE contact line monitoring

-The OSCE monitoring held along the line of contact between Azerbaijani and Armenian troops on Jan.
-16 passed without incidents, said Azerbaijan’s Defense Minist
+The OSCE monitoring held on the line of contact between Azerbaijani and Armenian troops passed without incidents, the Azerbaijani Defense Ministry told AzVision.az.

-The monitoring was held under the mandate of the OSCE chairperson-in-office personal representative along the line of contact near Sarijali village in Azerbaijan’s Aghdam district, according to the Defense Ministry.
+The monitoring was held under the mandate of the OSCE Chairperson-in-Office Personal Representative along the line of contact in Azerbaijan’s Terter district on November 8, AzVision reports.

-On the Azerbaijani side, the monitoring was held by Ghenadie Petrica and Simon Tiller, who are field assistants of the OSCE chairperson-in-office personal representative.
+On the Azerbaijani side, the monitoring was held by field assistants of the OSCE chairperson-in-office personal representative, Mikhail Olaru and Martin Schuster.

-On the Azerbaijani territories occupied and controlled by Armenian armed forces, the monitoring was held by Mikhail Olaru and Martin Schuster, who are field assistants of the OSCE chairperson-in-office personal representative.
+On the Azerbaijani territories occupied and controlled by Armenian armed forces, the monitoring was held by Ghenadie Petrica and Ognjen Jovic, who are field assistants of the OSCE chairperson-in-office personal representative.

 News.Az